Mansfield Savings Bank

-The Mansfield Savings Bank was located at the corner of 4 West Fourth and North Main streets in downtown Mansfield, Ohio from 1914 until the early 1980’s.
-The bank had previously been in an adjoining circa 1872 building.
-5
+The Mansfield Savings Bank is a former financial institution at the corner of West Fourth and North Main streets in downtown Mansfield, Ohio that operated between 1914 and the early 1980s.

-On June 11, 1912, Mansfield Savings closed on a deal to acquire two buildings along North Main Street from the Martin Frank estate.
+Mansfield Savings Bank was previously located in a circa 1872 building on North Main Street, 5 but had closed on a deal to acquire two buildings from the Martin Frank estate on June 11, 1912.
 2 For several years, the bank had sought to purchase the buildings to expand their operations and to secure a prominent location on the busy street corner.

-The directors of the bank at that time were considering constructing a seven-story skyscraper.
-2 It would be the first skyscraper in the city.
-The basement and first level, and floors four through seven would be used for banking operations, while the second and third floors would be reserved other firms.
+The directors of the bank at that time were considering constructing a seven-story skyscraper, which would have been the first in the city.
+2 The basement and first level, and floors four through seven would be used for banking operations, while the second and third floors would be reserved other firms.
 But cost considerations resulted in the bank opting for a one-story building with a basement and mezzanine 4 complete with bronze doors, mosaic tile floors, marble and bronze fixtures, and skylights.
 3

-In the 1950’s, Mansfield Savings Bank merged with 1st National Bank in the 1950s and the Mansfield Bank building was renovated to serve as offices for the Trust Department.
-1 The interior was remodeled with a false ceiling, and the teller’s cages were removed.
-In the early 1980’s, the Trust Department moved to 3rd and Main streets.
+Mansfield Savings merged with 1st National Bank in the 1950s and the Mansfield Bank building was renovated to serve as offices for the Trust Department.
+1 Work involved installing a false ceiling and the removal of the teller cages.
+The Trust Department moved to 3rd and Main streets in the 1980s.

-Engwiler Properties purchased the former bank in 1986, and it has been used as an office.
+Engwiler Properties purchased the former bank building in 1986 for use as offices.
 1